Kong/docs.konghq.com/app/konnect/runtime-manager/runtime-groups/declarative-config.md

 ## Generate a Personal Access Token

-To test your connection, it is recommended that you use a personal access token (PAT).
+To test your connection, we recommend that you use a personal access token (PAT).

 {% include_cached /md/personal-access-token.md %}